-These cute pink-hued strawberry cheesecake macarons have a cream cheese frosting, strawberry jam filling, and a sprinkle of graham cracker crumbs on top
+These cute pink strawberry cheesecake macarons have a cream cheese frosting, homemade strawberry jam filling, all sandwiched between two pink macaron shells with a sprinkle of graham cracker crumbs on top of white chocolate drizzle.

 How to make strawberry cheesecake macarons